Technologies to enhance feedback

 - Staff Learning Technologies Hub – Online resources to set up feedback tools or functions

-- Contact your School’s Associate Dean of Teaching Quality or School Learning Designer to organise a group workshop for your teaching peers to upskill with the use of learning technologies of your choice to support your feedback and marking practices.
+- Contact your Director, Learning and Teaching or Institute Learning Designer to organise a group workshop for your teaching peers to upskill with the use of learning technologies of your choice to support your feedback and marking practices.